Find answers to problems customers sometimes have using Autofill in Dashlane.

 Can't find the extension?

-Visit our article on solving problems with the Dashlane extension
+Visit our article about solving problems with the Dashlane extension

 We strongly recommend that you turn off autofill for other password managers and browsers.